-The Mystic Greenways Initiative will connect 20 miles of paths, improve hundreds of acres of parkland and engage thousands of community members from the Mystic Lakes to the Boston Harbor.
+The Mystic Greenways Initiative will connect 25 miles of paths, improve hundreds of acres of parklands and engage thousands of community members from the Mystic Lakes to the Boston Harbor.

 The Mystic River Watershed Association is leading this vision and creating a roadmap to transforming these parklands and providing mobility, public health and environmental benefits for the more than 600,000 residents of the watershed.